lancaster-coder1991/python-web-app/learning_notes.md

     python manage.py runserver

-To start a new App within the project
+To start a new App within the project:

     python manage.py startapp <name of app>

+To create a new database and migrate some default tables to it:

+    python manage.py makemigrations
+    python manage.py migrate

+To create a new user to log into /admin page of the project (NB this requird a database to work, see above):

+    python manage.py createsuperuser